turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

-##Array Method Definitions:
+## Array Method Definitions:

+### 1. *.each:*

-1. **.each:**  Calls a given block of code once for each element in an array, using each element as a parameter and returning the array itself.
+Calls a given block of code once for each element in an array, using each element as a parameter and returning the array itself.

    **Example:**
    a = ["a", "b", "c", "d" ]
    a.each {|x| print x, "--" }
    a -- b -- c -- d --

+### 2. *.join:*

-2. **.join:** Returns the elements of an array as one string, separated by the desired *separator*.
+Returns the elements of an array as one string, separated by the desired *separator*.

    **Example:**
    a = ["a", "b", "c", "d" ]